The Early Years

 In 1930, Leo met Ralph Rainger.
 They shared similar backgrounds and found each other by pure serendipity.
 They both had fathers who wanted them to be lawyers but eventually defied them and went on to become songwriters.
 They both started out in New York and found their way to Hollywood and each other.
 For over a decade, they were Paramount’s most successful songwriting team.
 They wrote hundreds of songs for a cavalcade of characters featured in a variety of diverse films, from Marlene Dietrich’s Helen Faraday, a cabaret singer, in Blonde Venus (1932) to five-year-old Shirley Temple’s Martha Jane in Little Miss Marker (1934), from Claudette Colbert’s Sally Trent in The Torch Singer (1933) to Jessica Dragonette’s Princess Glory of Lilliput in the animated version of Gulliver’s Travels (1939).

-They also worked on many Bing Crosby movies which turned out some of their greatest songs like “Easy Living,” “Here Is My Heart,” “Please,” “Love in Bloom,” “June in January,” and “Blue Hawaii.”
+They also worked on many Bing Crosby movies which turned out some of their greatest songs like “Blue Hawaii,” “Here Lies Love,” “June in January,” “Love in Bloom,” “Please,” and “With Every Breath I Take.”
 The Big Broadcast series (1932, 1935 and 1937) led to Bob Hope’s now-famous screen debut in The Big Broadcast movie (1938) featuring the Oscar-winning “Thanks for the Memory” which became Bob Hope’s theme song.
+They wrote “Easy Living” for the film of the same name in 1937 and it was the film’s only song and was only performed instrumentally.
+“Easy Living” since has become a jazz standard, made famous by Billie Holiday, Ella Fitzgerald and many other jazz and pop singers.
 Their final Paramount project was the fully-animated version of Gulliver’s Travels.